-We are the voiceless.
-We are the sick.
-We are the left behind.
-We are the starving.
-We are the dying.
+We were the voiceless.
+We were the sick.
+We were the left behind.
+We were the starving.
+We were the dying.

 We are the dogs of Emotional Rescue.